MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

 When the subroutine completes, the host program gets access to the subroutine's results.

-Q# provides a small set of primitive types, along with two ways (arrays and tuples) for creating new, structured types.
+Q# provides a small set of built-in types, along with two ways (arrays and tuples) for creating new, structured types.
 It supports a basic procedural model for writing programs, with loops and if/then statements.